Related Services

 PTSD Medication

-Medication can help treat the symptoms of PTSD and is typically prescribed along with therapy.
+Medication can help treat PTSD symptoms and is typically prescribed along with therapy.
 You may need to try a few different medications, or medication combinations, before you find the one that’s right for you.
 Some medications will treat certain symptoms, for example, PTSD anger medication.
 Some medications take a few weeks before their full effect is obvious.
 Some cause side effects for certain patients.
 If you experience any side effects, it’s important to talk to your provider immediately but not to abruptly stop taking the medication, which could cause a worsening of symptoms.

 Common medications prescribed for PTSD include: